Money in the Bank (2018): Main event

-The main event was the men's Money in the Bank ladder match, featuring Braun Strowman, Finn Bálor, Bobby Roode, and Kevin Owens from Raw and The Miz, one member of The New Day, revealed to be Kofi Kingston, Rusev, and Samoa Joe from SmackDown.
-All of the participants immediately attacked Strowman at the start of the match, and buried him underneath a pile of ladders.
-Each one vied for the ladder with The Miz going first before Kingston performed Trouble in Paradise on Miz.
-Owens performed a Superkick on Kingston only to be knocked out by a double foot stomp from Bálor.
+The main event was the men's Money in the Bank ladder match, which featured Braun Strowman, Finn Bálor, Bobby Roode, and Kevin Owens from Raw, and The Miz, Rusev, Samoa Joe, and one member of The New Day—who was revealed to be Kofi Kingston—from SmackDown.
+At the start of the match, all of the participants immediately attacked Strowman and buried him underneath a pile of ladders.
+Each one vied for the ladder; The Miz went first before Kingston performed Trouble in Paradise on Miz.
+Owens performed a Superkick on Kingston but was knocked out by a double foot stomp from Bálor.

-Strowman recovered midway through the bout and attacked Bálor and Kingston.
-Together, Joe, Owens, and Rusev temporarily subdued Strowman and placed him on a table, with Owens climbing a large ladder adjacent to the tables to leap unto Strowman.
-Strowman broke free, climbed the ladder, and threw Owens through the table himself.
+Strowman recovered midway through the bout, and attacked Bálor and Kingston.
+Together, Joe, Owens, and Rusev temporarily subdued Strowman and placed him on a table, and Owens climbed a large ladder adjacent to the tables to leap unto Strowman.
+Strowman broke free, climbed the ladder, and threw Owens through the table.
 Joe then attacked Strowman with a ladder and clotheslined him over the top rope.
 Bálor then dropkicked Strowman but was subsequently interrupted by Joe.
-Rusev and Joe then fought it out with each applying The Accolade and the Coquina Clutch, respectively, on one another.
-Rusev got the better of Joe with a Superkick and climbed the ladder.
+Rusev and Joe then fought, each applying The Accolade and the Coquina Clutch, respectively, on one another.
+Rusev overcame Joe with a Superkick and climbed the ladder.
 The Miz then toppled the ladder, causing Rusev to fall.
-The Miz was then confronted by Kingston and traded blows while on opposite sides of the ladder.
-Roode then knocked both The Miz and Kingston over and proceeded to ascend the ladder.
+Kingston then confronted The Miz and they traded blows while on opposite sides of the ladder.
+Roode then knocked over both The Miz and Kingston, and proceeded to climb the ladder.
 Bálor interfered by kicking Roode and executing a Coup de Grâce off a ladder outside the ring.

-In the climax, Bálor ascended the ladder and attempted to get the briefcase, only to be stopped by Strowman, who pulled him off.
+In the climax, Bálor climbed the ladder and attempted to get the briefcase but Strowman pulled him off.
 Strowman then performed Running Powerslams on both Miz and Joe.
-Bálor and Strowman ascended the opposite sides of the ladder placed below the Money in the Bank contract briefcase when Kingston jumped onto Strowman's back.
-Strowman pushed both the wrestlers off and unhooked the briefcase to win the match.
+Bálor and Strowman climbed the opposite sides of the ladder below the Money in the Bank contract briefcase when Kingston jumped onto Strowman's back.
+Strowman pushed off both wrestlers and unhooked the briefcase to win the match.